bahrus/xtal-sip/README.md

 ## Reasons for not using this web component

 If you are perfectly content just bundling all your web component resources into bundle.js, this component is not for you.
 If you think performing some view-based bundle splitting is sufficient / appealing, this component is also not for you.
-This component is for developers who want to load web components asynchronously, in parallel, and limit bundling to tightly coupled resources.
+This component is for developers who want to hydrate web components asynchronously, in parallel, and limit bundling to tightly coupled resources (though this component is certainly compatible with more aggressive bundling).

 This custom element was conceived prior to learning about the [bare import specifier / package name maps proposal](https://github.com/domenic/package-name-maps).
 Assuming that proposal is ratified by all the browser vendors, the usefulness of this component will significanctly diminish, as that proposal allows for central management of JS references, something this component also supports (at least for top level references).
 The usefulness will also diminish once dynamic imports are shipping in all browsers, other than those with insignificant marketshare.